jeffbecraft/VibeCoding_BaseballAnalysis/GUI_GUIDE.md

 - Uses the MLB Stats API for data
 - Supports querying top 100 leaders for player rankings
 - Default shows top 10 leaders (can be customized with "top X" in your query)
+- Filters by team: Recognizes all 30 MLB team names
+- Filters by league: American League (AL) and National League (NL)

 ## Requirements